sebastianlzy/reading-tips-and-tricks-test/README.md

--and-tricks-for-css
+Tips-and-tricks-for-css
-A sharing of tricks/tips/hacks on Test that make things happen
+A sharing of tricks/tips/hacks on Testing that make it work

 ---
 ### To include sub directories when running test, add double quotes